-The study was a carried out blindly; this controls for researcher bias.
+The study was carried out blindly; this controls for researcher bias.

 During the debriefing, several of the participants expressed that they had felt stressed, either as a result of the injection of an unfamiliar drug or being in the fMRI enclosure.
-This could have an effect on the working of the hippocampus as we know that stress may interfere with memory encoding.
+This could affect the working of the hippocampus as we know that stress may interfere with memory encoding.

 The sample size was small.
-The results would need to be replicated in order to decide whether the results are reliable.
+The results would need to be replicated to decide whether the results are reliable.